 Enhance Regular Self-Care and Relaxation Routines

-Self-care is as essential for sleep as it is for your mental health and cancer recovery.
+Self-care is essential for sleep and for your mental health and cancer recovery.
 You can use simple self-care practices, such as listening to calming music, eating a relaxing dinner, or completing a meditation session, to better prepare your brain and body for a restful night of restorative sleep.
 Meditation can also have other benefits for those who are fighting or living with cancer as well, so consider adopting this all-powerful self-care practice into your daily routine.

 Studies of meditation in cancer patients suggest that incorporating mindfulness practices into overall treatment plans can help those with cancer heal their emotions, in addition to healing the physical symptoms of cancer and cancer treatments.
 Many cancer patients who practice mindful meditation also find the habit soothing.
 They can help reduce instances of insomnia and sleeplessness.
 Some other evening habits that can improve your sleep include coloring pages from an adult coloring book, curling up with a relaxing book, or simply stretching.